hichambouzkraoui/mini-data-lake/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+# Mini Data Lake

+A CDK TypeScript project that creates a secure data lake infrastructure with encrypted S3 buckets for raw and curated data.

+## Architecture

+- **DataLakeStorage**: Creates KMS-encrypted S3 buckets for raw and curated data with versioning and public access blocking

 The `cdk.json` file tells the CDK Toolkit how to execute your app.